Foundations of geometric approximate group theory: Fundamental notions of geometric approximate group theory

-If $\Lambda$ is a countable group, then it is geometrically finitely generated if and only if it is (algebraically) finitely-generated, and in this case $[\Lambda]_{\mathrm{int}} = [\Lambda]_{\mathrm{ext}}$.
-However, while every geometrically finitely generated approximate group is algebraically finitely generated (see Corollary \ref{GFGAFG}), the converse does not hold (see Example \ref{AFGnotGFG}).
-Moreover, even if $(\Lambda, \Lambda^\infty)$ is geometrically (and hence algebraically) finitely-generated, it may happen that $[\Lambda]_{\mathrm{int}} \neq [\Lambda]_{\mathrm{ext}}$ (see Example \ref{ExDistorted}).
+Note that this notion depends in a very explicit way on $\Lambda^\infty$.
+In particular, it is not a commensurability invariant (see Example \ref{Stark1}) and we cannot replace $\Lambda^\infty$ by a larger group in the definition of an external metric.
+If $\Lambda = \Lambda^\infty$ is a countable group, then it is geometrically finitely-generated if and only if it is (algebraically) finitely-generated, and in this case $[\Lambda]_{\mathrm{int}} = [\Lambda]_{\mathrm{ext}}$.
+However, while every geometrically finitely-generated approximate group is algebraically finitely-generated (see Corollary \ref{GFGAFG}), the converse does not hold (see Example \ref{AFGnotGFG}).
+Moreover, even if $(\Lambda, \Lambda^\infty)$ is geometrically, and hence algebraically finitely-generated, it may happen that $[\Lambda]_{\mathrm{int}} \neq [\Lambda]_{\mathrm{ext}}$ (see Example \ref{ExDistorted}).
 We then say that $(\Lambda, \Lambda^\infty)$ is \emph{distorted}; otherwise it is called \emph{undistorted} (see Definition \ref{def: undistorted}).